lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-06-23-breaking-up.md

 seeing that I wanted to date her without first checking if we were compatible in those other ways.

 But those are just maybes.
-Whatever it may be, let's learn how to be more loving, gallant, caring, doting---just like I needed to learn how to dress better, and be more generous with my money, and just like I learned in the past how to be less callous, less argumentative, and more introspective.
+Whatever it may be, I want to learn how to be more loving, gallant, caring, doting---just like I needed to learn how to dress better, and be more generous with my money, and just like I learned in the past how to be less callous, more honest, and more introspective.

 Love is mercurial and difficult to pin down, but I want very much to get it right.